sadponyguerillaboy/SMC-Toolkit/README.md

 reconstruct.py SMCPayloads/10.15.6/Mac-B4831CEBD52A0C4C
 ```

 `reconstruct.py` will strip payload chunks by address block and store them individually in a folder entitled `extracted` in the same location as `reconstruct.py`.
 It will then take those chunks and build the firmware file and save it in `extracted/firmware`.
 Works with both older style payloads using 20 byte headers and newer 32 byte headers with 256 RSA signature.
-Additionally, `reconstruct.py` can also be used on olderstyle single file payloads (example 2012) to generate chunks.
+Additionally, `reconstruct.py` can also be used on older style single file payloads (example 2012) to generate chunks.
 The terminal will state checksum errors, but this can be ignored as pre-mid 2013 systems do not have embedded adler32 checksums.
+Be aware that the older styled single file firmwares will be incomplete, as they are missing the base and updater sections.

 __Createpayload.py Usage:__